archerindigo/xbee_pricetag/readme.md

 - High memory usage by ArduinoJSON and Adafruit_SSD1306 OLED driver

 ### Update Notes for Console Program (xbee_pricetag_console)
+**v0.1.1 (2/5/2017)**
+[New features]
+- Increase/Decrease all prices by 10%

+[Known issues]
+- Coordinator may not response in time when tramitting a frame to a non-exist address, leading to synchronzation miss.
+Should wait for transmit status frame after sending each frame.

 **v0.1.0 (2/5/2017)**
 - First version with all basic function implemented (Expect increse/decrease all price)